-(Grive et al., 2019; Hammoud et al., 2015) To if as mice age, we profiled chromatin accessibility of spermatogonial cells PND15 and adult testisWe relied on the Omni-ATAC protocol, which shows a higher signal-to-noise ratio compared to the original ATAC-seq protocol and can be performed from as low as few hundred cells (Corces et al., 2017).
+Previous RNA-seq analyses in rodents showed that spermatogonial cell transcriptome changes during postnatal life, with distinct transcriptional programs revealed in neonatal, juvenile and adult stages (Grive et al., 2019; Hammoud et al., 2015).
+To determine if changes in chromatin organization underlie the dynamic transcriptome of spermatogonial cells as mice age, we profiled chromatin accessibility of spermatogonial cells at PND15 and from adult testis.
+We relied on the Omni-ATAC protocol, which shows a higher signal-to-noise ratio compared to the original ATAC-seq protocol, and can be performed from as low as few hundred cells (Corces et al., 2017).
 Accessible regions were identified by peak-calling on the merged nucleosome-free fragments (NFF) from all PND15 and adult samples.
 Following the removal of lowly enriched regions, we included 158,978 regions in our downstream analyses (see Methods section for details).
-Most of the Tn5-accesible regions were intergenic (38%), located in gene bodies (33%) or in proximity of a gene transcription starting site (TSS) (+/-1 kb from TSS, 28%) (Fig. ).
-Differential accessibility analysis revealed 3212 differentially accessible regions between PND15 and adult spermatogonia (FDR ≤ 0.05, abs Log2 fold change ≥ 1), with the majority of the regions showing a gain in accessibility adult stage (Fig. 1A).
+Most of the Tn5-accesible regions were intergenic (38%), located in gene bodies (33%) or in proximity of a gene transcription starting site (TSS) (+/-1 kb from TSS, 28%) (Fig. S2A).
+Differential accessibility analysis revealed 3212 differentially accessible regions between PND15 and adult spermatogonia (FDR ≤ 0.05, abs Log2 fold change ≥ 1), with the majority of the regions showing a gain in accessibility in adult stage (Fig. 1A and Table S1).
 The regions of differential accessibility were predominantly localized in intergenic regions and introns (34% in introns and 45% in intergenic regions).
 Only 15% of all differentially accessible regions resided +/- 1kb from the TSS of a gene (Fig. 1B).
-To investigate the functional significance of the regions with differential accessibilitywe performed GO analysis using the Genomic Regions Enrichment of Annotations Tool (GREAT) (McLean et al., 2010).
+To investigate the potential functional significance of the regions with differential accessibility, we performed Gene Ontology (GO) analysis using the Genomic Regions Enrichment of Annotations Tool (GREAT) (McLean et al., 2010).
 Overall, regions of increased accessibility in adult spermatogonia were associated with cell fate and stem cell population maintenance, protein metabolism and RNA metabolic processes (Fig. 1C and Table S1).
-Interestingly, when performing GREAT separately for gaining accessibility depending on their genomic location (intergenic, gene bodies, +/- 1kb from TSS), we found that regions located in gene bodies (mainly introns) were enriched for GO terms related to reproduction and protein metabolism, whilst regions close to (+/- 1 kb), or overlapping TSS of genes, were strongly enriched for cell fate specification and tissue morphogenesis (Fig. and Table S1).
-In regions with decreased accessibility in adult spermatogonia, GO enrichment revealed terms related to embryonic development (Fig. 1C and Table S1). .
+Interestingly, when performing GREAT separately for regions gaining in accessibility depending on their genomic location (intergenic, gene bodies, +/- 1kb from TSS), we found that regions located in gene bodies (mainly introns) were enriched for GO terms related to reproduction and protein metabolism, whilst regions close to (+/- 1 kb), or overlapping TSSs of genes, were strongly enriched for cell fate specification and tissue morphogenesis (Fig. S2B and Table S1).
+In regions with decreased accessibility in adult spermatogonia, GO enrichment revealed multiple terms related to embryonic development (Fig. 1C and Table S1).
+Furthermore, we observed that the regions of less accessibility in adult spermatogonial cells were predominantly localized in intergenic regions (Table S1.

 Differentially accessible chromatin regions associate with distinct gene expression dynamics and histone marks